palanore1/nft-lend-nextjs/README.md

-# NextJS NFT Marketplace with TheGraph
+# NextJS NFT Lend with TheGraph

 *This repo has been updated for Sepolia over Goerli.*